House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why do space heaters cause so many fires?

 Space heaters are responsible for a high number of fires for two reasons.
-Firstly, these models can malfunction easily.
-Secondly, many people do not pay close attention to these models.
-When you put these two factors together, many space heaters malfunction, but people aren’t present to fix the issue before it escalates.
+First, they can malfunction easily.
+Secondly, many people do not pay close attention to their space heaters.
+If a space heater malfunctions when you’re not paying attention, it could start a fire you could’ve prevented by unplugging it.

 (NY Times)